jindeok/Lottery_Prediction/README.md

 dataset version is on the date: [21.04.23]

-you can easily update dataset from the Web:  https://dhlottery.co.kr/common.do?method=main
+you can update dataset from the Web:  https://dhlottery.co.kr/common.do?method=main

 ***Arguments:***